 Fill out the FAFSA.
-Most types of assistance (aid, grants, and scholarships) require the completion of this form.
-Submit your FAFSA as early as possible - even if you have not completed the application for admission.
+All SCPS scholarships and most types of financial assistance (aid, grants, and scholarships) require the completion of this form every academic year.
+The FAFSA should be filled out in January in order to be eligible for the largest amount of aid possible, even if you have not completed the application for admission.
 For the most up to date information, see http://www.luc.edu/finaid/steps_file_FAFSA.shtml.

-Review billing/reimbursement options.
-Billing options are available to students receiving reimbursement from their employers.
-Students can also arrange for deferred billing.
+In addition, billing options are available to students receiving reimbursement from their employers, and students can also arrange for deferred billing.
 An installment plan may make tuition payments more affordable, by spreading payments over a period of months.
 To explore your options, visit the Office of the Bursar.

 The staff of the OTB and OSFA can be contacted at 773-508-7704.